-You have come to the hospital because you have suddenly or recently developed lower back pain which radiates down into the leg.
-The first step with lower back pain is always to investigate possible indications of a serious underlying disorder such as a tumour or fracture.

-The doctor at A&E will have talked to you, thoroughly examined you and on the basis thereof will consider it unlikely that your pain is caused by a serious underlying cause, which could be harmful - without immediate treatment.
+You have come to the hospital because you have suddenly or recently developed severe neck pain radiating into your arm.
+With neck pain the first step is always to investigate indications of a serious underlying disorder such as a tumour or fracture.
+The doctor will have talked to you, thoroughly examined you and on the basis thereof will consider it unlikely that your pain is caused by a serious underlying cause, which could be harmful - without immediate treatment.

-Secondly, the cause of the pain in your leg is investigated.
-This could be pain radiating from muscles or joints, but in your case it appears to be the result of irritation of a nerve root in the lower back.
-Nerve root pain also referred to as sciatica can be caused by a herniated disc in the back or narrowing as a result of osteoarthritis.
+Secondly, the cause of the pain in your arm is investigated.
+This could be pain radiating from muscles or joints, but in your case it appears to be the result of irritation of a nerve root in the neck.
+Nerve root pain also referred to as brachialgia can be caused by a herniated disc in the neck or narrowing as a result of osteoarthritis.
 The intensity of the pain is not proportional to the degree of nerve root irritation.
-During this stage weakness in your leg is the most decisive factor in terms of further treatment.
+During this stage weakness in your arm is the most decisive factor in terms of further treatment.
 In your case no significant signs of weakness were detected.
 You may have signs of sensory disturbance, but that does not currently have an impact on your treatment.